jaswanth04/GPT_from_scratch/README.md

 python v2.py
 ```

-Using the above command the script also generates 10000 words of shakeshpere text.
+Using the above command the script trains the model, and also generates 10000 words of shakeshpere text.
 The text is understandable.
+But it does not make sense yet.
+It would need better engineering where we might need to use more data, and also better tokens, and train for more epochs.